A bit of background

 After arriving the recycling facility, the packages are then staged before they are located on the conveyor belt and served to the bale breaker.
 After that, bales are split open, and the bottles are singulated.
 The materials are then washed away, and labels are removed via steam and chemicals.
 Before the washing stage, any PVC or polyvinyl chloride bottles sent through hot water or hot air trammel turns slightly brown and provides easy identification and removal during the manual sorting stage.

 For easy identification of material using near-infrared (NIR) sorting equipment to remove other materials, the pre-wash and label removal process is conducted.
 Other technologies like manual sorting belts and metal detectors are implemented.
 Manual sorting techniques include sorting results like removing the PET from the material flow or negative consequences like removing the non-PET materials from the material flow.
+Let’s go to the process of pet recycling.

-Recycling Process of PET
+PET Recycling Process

 After sorting the PET waste, the materials are grounded into flakes particles.
 The purity of flake is central to preserving the value of the reclaimed plastic.
 Further separation techniques include washing and air classification along with water baths, where material may sink or float, and this helps to separate the residual foreign materials.
 At a standard or elevated heat levels, washing is undertaken, and for achieving a complete cleaning, disinfectants and detergents are used.